Last update 27 October 2019

 Restored to Register VH-EVB: Ventura Trading Company Pty Ltd, Sydney

-Based Coolangatta Airport on Queensland Gold Coast operating scenic flights
+Based Coolangatta Airport on Queensland Gold Coast operating scenic flights for Capricorn Air.

 21.8.93